 - MA coursework

-- Advanced level courses covering core areas of language structure (phonology & syntax) (6 credits), a second semester course in field methods (4 credits) and at least three 8xxx-level Topics or Seminar courses in linguistics, to be determined in consultation with your advisor
+- Advanced level courses covering core areas of language structure (phonology & syntax) (6 credits), a second semester course in field methods (4 credits), and at least three 5xxx or 8xxx-level Topics or Seminar courses in linguistics, to be determined in consultation with your advisor

 - Students will need to pass preliminary written and oral exams, as well as complete and defend their dissertation

-Students have to demonstrate competence (the equivalent of two or more years of study) in two languages other than their native language before the PhD degree can be awarded.
+Students have to demonstrate competence (the equivalent of two or more years of study) in one language other than their native language before the PhD degree can be awarded.